labring/sealos/docs/4.0/docs/cloud/apps/scp/scp.md

 ![img_4.png](img_4.png)

-Copy to the .kube/config file, e.g. `cp kubeconfig.yaml .kube/config`
+Copy this file as .kube/config, e.g. `cp kubeconfig.yaml .kube/config`

 This license file is exclusive to the user and can be used to access all APIs from anywhere, not just to access and use the sealos cloud provider.